-During the fast setup you can choose between placing free product listings on Google Surfaces or supplementing unpaid organic listings with paid ads through Google Smart Shopping campaigns to get the most exposure for your products and sell more.
+During the fast setup, you can either just place Free product listings on different Google surfaces or add a paid Google Smart Shopping campaign to supplement them.
+This last option will help you get the most exposure for your products and sell more.

-Both kinds of ads can be automatically created from your store’s product feed in Google Merchant Center but they appear in different advertising spaces.
-To reach a wider audience you can augment free listings with the paid Google Smart Shopping ads.
+Both kinds of ads can be automatically created from your store’s product feed in Google Merchant Center, and both feature products from your store – but they appear in different advertising spaces.
+To reach a wider audience, you can augment Free listings with the paid Google Smart Shopping ads.

-With the free ads your products appear during relevant searches in unpaid listings on Google surfaces including the Google Shopping tab, Google Search, and Google Images.
-Your products should meet the Google Free Listing Policies for your ads to get successfully approved by Google after the ads setup.
+With the Free listings your products appear during relevant searches in unpaid listings on Google surfaces.
+These surfaces include Google Shopping tab, Google Search, and Google Images (as well as Google Maps and Google Lens).
+Note that your products should meet the Google Free Listing Policies for your ads to get successfully approved by Google after the ads setup.

-The paid Google Smart Shopping ads appear in front of potential and existing customers in Google Search Network (next to search results, on Google Maps, Google Shopping, Google Images), Youtube, Gmail, and Display Network.
-The Google Smart Shopping service automates your bids and ad placements by using machine learning, it figures out the best time and place to show ads to your potential and existing customers.
+The Google Smart Shopping service automates your bids and ad placements by using machine learning.
+It figures out the best time and place to show ads to your potential and existing customers.
+Note that your store should meet the Google Shopping Policies so that the ads are successfully approved by Google after the setup.

 Before you start advertising with Google Shopping ads, make sure to: